hci-lab-um/heuristics-for-test-tool-design/H03-What-previous-experiences-do-people-bring-to-the-tool.md

 - What is your expectation of experience and skill levels and does that match the actual skills and experience people have?
 (May be lower or higher than yours… Are you over-estimating or under-estimating people’s knowledge and skill?)
 - Have previous experiences with new tools or new methods been supportive to the person?
 This might include [whether a learning culture is encouraged](https://osf.io/preprints/psyarxiv/qz43x) and [understanding the developer experience](https://dl.acm.org/doi/10.1145/3639443): both those links are to work about developers, but the same questions arise for testers.
 - Will the tool users be familiar with testing / IT terminology?
 If they are business testers they may not be.
-- what else do they need to know to be able to use the tool successfully and how do you supply that to them?
+- What else do they need to know to be able to use the tool successfully and how do you supply that to them?
-- what else have they experienced that might affect ow they perceive or use the tool?
+- What else have they experienced that might affect ow they perceive or use the tool?

 <details close> <summary>Mini usage case</summary>
 * In one case study, the participants discussed the business and IT testers who would use their tool.
 They commented: